DanielFasel/Saaga/README.md

 Scaffolding commands:
 - `rails g`

-These are just some of the commands I used the most.
+These are jsdfsdfust some of the commands I used the most.
 There are more commands that might prove useful so I highly suggest to read the [Ruby on rails documentation](http://guides.rubyonrails.org/v5.0/) for more information.

 ## Current Version